facebook/relay/website/versioned_docs/version-experimental/RelayHooks-StepByStep.md

 original_id: step-by-step
 ---

 [Relay](https://relay.dev/) is a framework for managing and declaratively fetching GraphQL data.
-Specifically, it provides a set of APIs to fetch and declare data dependencies for React components, in colocation with component definitions themselves.
-In this guide we'll introduce the key concepts for using Relay in a React app one at a time, step by step.
+It allows developers to declare *what* data each component needs via GraphQL, and then aggregate these dependencies and efficiently fetch the data in fewer round trips.
+In this guide we'll introduce the key concepts for using Relay in a React app one at a time.

 ## Step 1: Create React App

-First, we'll need a working React app.
-We'll use [Create React App](https://create-react-app.dev) ("CRA"), which makes it easy to get a fully configured React app up and running, and which supports adding Relay.
-To get started, create a new
+For this example we'll use start with a standard install of [Create React App](https://create-react-app.dev) ("CRA").
+Create React App makes it easy to get a fully configured React app up and running and also supports configuring Relay.
+To get started, create a new app with:

 ```bash
 # NPM